NYU-COMMON-ITP/web-nyu-2022-isp-algorithm/README.md

 # Common ISP Algorithm Project
 ## Installation
-This project was set up following https://vercel.com/guides/nextjs-prisma-postgres.
+This project was set up by partially following https://vercel.com/guides/nextjs-prisma-postgres.
 I then wrapped everything up in docker and added some scripts to populate the environment.
 I've tried to comment liberally, but do ask if you're interested in going deeper.